microsoft/Kusto-Query-Language/doc/patternstatement.md

 ### Normalization

-Azure Data Explorer allows variations of syntax when invoking patterns.
+There are syntax variations for invoking patterns.
 For example, the following union returns a single pattern expression since all the invocations are of the same pattern.

 ```kusto
 declare pattern app = (applicationId:string)[eventType:string]